wangjiegulu/DiscardFilePlugin/README.md

 ## 1.1 Scenes can be used

 In the actual product, we always add some debug tools to our app in `debug` model, such as `DebugPanelActivity`(Debug panel tools page, provide some features like "switch server").
-And we need to discard and clear related classes and methods in production environment mode, or modify `boolean isProductionEnvironment()` method to let it always return `ture`.
+And we need to discard and clear related classes and methods in production environment mode, or modify `boolean isProductionEnvironment()` method to let it always return `ture`. **In order to avoid exposing debugging codes in production app via decompile and other trick.**

 ## 1.2 `@Discard` annotation